byuccl/f4pga-classroom/Setup_And_Tutorials/Step1_Creating_Repository.md

 Note that the repository on the Linux machine that you have created above is in your CAEDM home directory.
 THis is a good thing - it means this directory will be available to you on any of the department Linux lab machines.
 As a result you can work on any machine in the lab for this Symbiflow project work.

-# Next Steps
+# Document Yourself On Your README.md Page
+In your repo in github (https://github.com/BYU-Symbiflow-Classrooms/220-myusername) you will see that a documentation page comes up at the bottom of the screen.
+This corresponds to the contents of your `README.md` file in the repo.
+So, edit that file and add your name, email, and BYU netid to that page so we know who you are.

+That is it - you are doing setting up your repo.

 The next step is to install the Symbiflow tools.
 To do so, go to the main page of your new repository at Github (https://github.com/BYU-Symbiflow-Classrooms/220-myusername) and read the instructions there under the link: *Step2_Installing_Testing*